mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 <hr>

-**Project Details**
+**Project Structure**

-My go-to approach is that of a monorepo with workspaces.
+My go-to approach is that of a [monorepo with workspaces](https://code.claude.com/docs/en/large-codebases), something I had in mind trying for ages (but didn't want to spend days figuring out how to setup CI/CD).
 Client and Server, Documentation.
 Shared types, etc.

 One single repo and a unified context for the AI.
 Top MD with split MDs per workspace, one knowledge folder referenced elsewhere.